Brazil

 A mixture of martial arts, dance, music and game, capoeira was brought to Brazil by African slaves, mainly from Portuguese colonies Angola.
 Distinguished by vivacious complicated movements and accompanying music, it can be seen and trainingd in many Brazilian city's.

 In classical music and the Modern Period is particularly notable, due to the works of composers like Heitor Villa-Lobos and Camargo Guarnieri, who created a typical Brazilian school, mixing elements of the traditional European classical music to the Brazilian rhythms, while other composers like Cláudio Santoro followed the guidelines of the Second School of Vienna.
 In the Romantic Period and the greatest name was Antonio Carlos Gomes, author of some Italian-styled operas with typical Brazilian themes, like Il Guarany and Lo Schiavo.
-In the Classical Period and the most prominent name is José Maurício Nunes Garcia, a priest who wrote both sacred and secular music and was very influenced by the Viennese classical style of the 18th and early 19th century.
+In the Classical Period the most prominent name is José Maurício Nunes Garcia, a priest who wrote both sacred and secular music and was very influenced by the Viennese classical style of the 18th and early 19th century.

 Candomble and Umbanda are religions with African roots that have survived prejudice and persecution and still have a significant following in Brazil.
 Their places of cult are called terreiros and many are open to visit.